Lancetnik/Propan/docs/docs/en/getting_started/6_lifespans.md

 ### Broker initialization

 The `@app.on_startup` hooks are called **BEFORE** the broker is launched by the application.
 The `@app.after_shutdown` hooks are triggered **AFTER** stopping the broker.

+If you want to perform some actions **AFTER** initializing the broker: send messages, initialize objects, etc., you should use the `@app.after_startup` hook.